george00-byte/Hello/simple.md

 #Simple and easy

-This is my first repository in Github
+This is my first repository in Github.
+Welcome